imarcaos/Curso-Desenvolvimento-Web/README.md

    - C319 - Detailing exercise with sessions
    - C320 - Session cookie setting
    - C321 - What are and how to use cookies in php
-   - C322 - Introduction to handling filesystem php
+   - C322 - Introduction to handling filesystem
+   - C323 - File information and save data file_put_content